Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Where to stay in Porto | Boavista

-Boavista is not as touristy as the other neighborhoods mentioned here, as it is more of a commercial and residential area.
-Not to mention, more modern.
+Boavista is not as touristy as the other neighborhoods mentioned here.
+It is more of a commercial and residential area, and it is also more modern.

-This is why some people say that it is not the best choice for those traveling to Porto for tourism.
+This is why some people say it is not the best choice for tourists traveling to Porto.

-However, this all means that you will feel like a local there and find more affordable lodging options.
-Also, the area is flat, which is perfect if you want to avoid the hills of the city.
+However, this means you will feel like a local there and find more affordable lodging options.
+Also, the area is flat, which is perfect if you want to avoid the city’s hills.

 The location is home to the Casa da Música, one of the most amazing tourist attractions that I highly recommend, especially the guided tour through the building.